Plan of San Luis Potosí: Text

-This document contained many reasons why Díaz should not be in power anymore: scandalous election winning, stripping away of land, degrading citizens, and the causing of bankruptcy.
+This document contained many reasons why Díaz should not be in power anymore: scandalous elections, stripping away of land, degrading citizens, and the causing of bankruptcy.
 The document, or 'plan', called for the destruction of Díaz's authoritarian presidency and the re-institution of democracy through violent direct action on the part of the populace.
 The results of this document were the start of the Mexican Revolution and the collapse of the presidency of Porfirio Díaz.

-The Plan called for the people to rise up in arms on Sunday, 20 November 1910, at 6:00 pm and revolt against Diaz and overthrow his government.
+The Plan declared the 1910 election illegal, and declared Madero provisional president pending new elections.
+It called for the people to rise up in arms on Sunday, 20 November 1910, at 6:00 pm and revolt against Diaz and overthrow his government.
 Few initially heeded the call.

 Subsequent impact

-In a series of revolts – particularly in Mexico's north and in the state of Morelos, close to Mexico City – put pressure on the Díaz government.
+A series of revolts – particularly in Mexico's north and in the state of Morelos, close to Mexico City – put pressure on the Díaz government.
 Díaz resigned in May 1911 and went into exile in Paris.
 An interim government was installed and new elections held, with Madero winning.
 He held office until February 1913, when disorder in Mexico City, known as the Ten Tragic Days (la decena trágica) provided the opportunity for a military coup by the head of the federal army, Victoriano Huerta.
 Madero and his vice president, José María Pino Suárez, resigned under pressure and were then murdered.
 Forces counter to the Huerta government rose up, with Venustiano Carranza, a politician and wealthy land owner, becoming the leader of the northern forces.
 He issued the Plan of Guadalupe.

 November 20, the date of Madero's plan, is celebrated as Revolution Day in Mexico.